 The historical loss rates, which are expressed as the relationship between the credit-impaired accounts and the related recognized insurance receivables are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.

-As of December 31, 2021 and 2020, the Company has allowance for ECL on receivables amounting to P183,467 and P2,936,533, respectively.
+As of December 31, 2022 and 2021, the Company has allowance for ECL on receivables amounting to ₱183,467.

 The credit quality of the financial assets was determined as follows: